 Washington Layoffs — November 2024

-Employers in Washington logged 8 WARN Act notices in November 2024, involving roughly 2,843 workers — climbing above October and up 791% versus November 2023.
+Employers in Washington submitted 8 WARN Act notices in November 2024, putting at risk an estimated 2,843 workers — up substantially from October and up 791% versus November 2023.
 The average filing covered 355 workers, with 4 closures among the notices.

 Industry Breakdown